Architecting Adaptable Solutions

 Progressive and Emergent Architecture

-The goal for architecting a solution for adaptation is a deep understanding and full specification of the correct scoping of the three solution parts (meaning, the immutable core, customizable modules, and customer-specific components).
-This is a level of knowledge you will only reach once you are serving a large number of customers.
+The goal for architecting a solution for adaptation is a deep understanding and correct scoping of the three solution parts: the immutable core, the customizable modules, and the customer-specific components.

 Implementation per Customer

-The customer implementation is a separate, upgradable model instance (fork) per customer that shares generic functionality from the original solution model and that is deployed to separate cloud resources.
+The customer implementation is a separate upgradable model instance (fork).
+It shares generic functionality with the original solution model, and is deployed to separate cloud resources.
 This allows the implementation team to fully customize all the functionality that is not IP-protected.
 Not all customer implementations require changes to the model.
 In those cases, the original model can be deployed as is.
 Depending on the use case, the customer gains access to the app as well.

 Summary